lk-geimfari/lk-geimfari.github.io/_posts/2020-07-06-a-few-thoughts-about-naming.md

 variables do not behave as you expect.

-In the example above, the choice of the name of a variable is rather bad, and you could give a name that more accurately expresses the context (no need to be afraid to use names related to the subject area), but even in this case, you could make this code better:
+In the example above, the choice of the name of a variable is rather bad, and you could give a name that more accurately expresses the context (no need to be afraid to use the domain-specific names), but even in this case, you could make this code better:

 ```python